 Instructions for installing Ghost on an Orange Pi 5

 1. Install the Orange Pi Ubuntu server release from http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-pi-5.html.
-I'm using Orangepi5_1.1.4_ubuntu_jammy_server_linux5.10.110.
-Username and password is orangepi by default.
+I'm using Orange Pi 1.2.0 Jammy server.
+Username and password are orangepi by default.
 After burning the image to a microSD using Balena Etcher, boot off the card, find the ip address in the router, and then log in with Termius (that's the program I'm most familiar with).
 Do the following to install to the NVME drive, remove the card, and off you go!

 sudo orangepi-config